 \section{Discussion}

 In this paper, we show that questions about minimum cycle basis and minimum homology basis can be naturally recast into the problem of computing rank profiles of matrices, leading to fast algorithms with simple and elegant high-level descriptions.
 The column rank profile (or the earliest basis) of a matrix has previously been used to compute the minimum homology basis of a simplicial complex~\cite{Busaryev,DeyLatest}.
 Such a greedy approach that picks, at each step, an independent cycle of the smallest index, works because of the matroid structure of homology bases and cycle bases.
-What's novel about our approach is that we point out that, for both problems, independence can be efficiently checked owing to the sparsity of the matrices comprising of candidate cycles.
+The novelty of our approach is the observation that independence can be efficiently checked owing to the sparsity of the matrices comprising of candidate cycles.

-It is also worth noting that for the algorithms presented in this paper, the simplicity of high-level description doesn't translate to simple algorithms that can be easily implemented because the black-box subroutines employed by these algorithms are fairly complex.
+In \Cref{sec:outsense}, we describe a randomized $g$-sensitive algorithm for computing minimum homology basis that runs in nearly quadratic time when $g = O(1)$.
+We believe this is the first such algorithm for this problem for general complexes.

-Maintenance of support vectors has served as a key ingredient in designing algorithms for minimum cycle basis since de Pina.
-Our algorithm, however, does not explicitly maintain support vectors, and in that sense, is somewhat conceptually different from the recent algorithms for computing minimum cycle bases.
+Experiments on real-world data sets reveal how \fastloop captures the one dimensional \enquote{holes} that may be useful in a variety of practical applications. \fastloop computes the minimum homology basis of a variety of medium to large sized real-world data sets within a few minutes and consistently outperforms the state of the art implementation, ShortLoop.
+The algorithm as well as the software consist of two major components, namely computing a minimum cycle basis followed by a reduction step.
+The two components are based on independent algorithms, which may be replaced in the future with alternate methods to achieve better theoretical complexity or practical running times.